How Properties Are Set

 and dtap.side

 as system properties, for example by setting Java properties as explained in subsection Setting and Referencing Properties.
-A consequence of the boot process of the Frank!Framework was explained, namely the difference between system properties, classpath properties and configuration properties (three levels).
-It was said that some properties can only be supplied as system properties (most basic level), while some others can only be supplied as system properties or classpath properties (the most basic level or the next level, but not as configuration properties).
+A consequence of the boot process of the Frank!Framework was explained, namely the difference between system properties, application properties and configuration properties (three levels).
+It was said that some properties can only be supplied as system properties (most basic level), while some others can only be supplied as system properties or application properties (the most basic level or the next level, but not as configuration properties).
 For most properties however, it does not matter how they are configured.

 Precedence Order

 Each Frank config has its own set of properties.
-Next to these configuration properties, properties set within the deployment environment are applied, namely classpath properties and system properties.
+Next to these configuration properties, properties set within the deployment environment are applied, namely application properties and system properties.
 There is a precedence order between these three property sources.
 For each configuration, the order of precedence is as follows:

 System properties.